brunogoliveira-ufpr/JSTargetFuzzer-V2/README.md

 All programs for RQ2 are saved as Intermediate Language (IL) files in the `programs/files/` directory.

-- Programs with `_weight1` suffix have no security flags.
+- Programs with `_nullflag` suffix have no security flags.
-- Programs with `_weight1000` suffix are tagged with security-relevant behavior.
+- Programs with `_secflag` suffix are tagged with security-relevant behavior.

 To convert IL programs to JavaScript: